alexzeitgeist/backup.sh/prototype/README.md

 - When encryption is enabled, the backup output filename gains `.gpg` just like today, so downstream tooling (restore, checksum compare) stays compatible.

 ## Legacy Compatibility Cheatsheet
-- `-i` (or `--include-only`) mirrors the old toggle that said “treat following paths as the include set.”
+- `--include-only` (alias `-i`) mirrors the old toggle that said “treat following paths as the include set.”
 - `--compat` flips positional paths back to excludes and re-enables the legacy `-f` marker for literal paths. `--no-compat` or `BACKUPSH_COMPAT=0` switches to the new include-centric UX.
 - Set `DEFAULT_COMPAT_MODE="yes"` inside the config for hosts that must stay on the legacy behavior until their automation is updated.